stfbk/mig/tools/testplan-to-mr/readme.md

 Otherwise, inside each implementation you can find a generate_mr.sh file that will convert the given testplan to mr.

+Furthermore, this script offers two optional command-line options, that can be added in the execution of either docker or bash script, to customize the test generation process:

+1. `--justFill <input_path>`.
+This flag enables the script to only populate the testplans, from the provided input_path folder, with the information extracted from the configuration file.
+2. `--django`.
+This flag includes additional information related to the Django session in the generated tests.

 ## Detailed description

 ### Dockerfile description